How to Switch Bank Accounts

 5. Update Your Subscriptions and Recurring Payments

-Once your deposits are going to your new bank, review your old bank statements for automatic payments connected to your account.
+Once your deposits are going into your account at the new bank, review your old bank statements for automatic payments and update the payment information.
 This is critical to avoid late fees or canceled subscriptions.
 Check your recent bank statements for:

 • Streaming services